CarlosSprekelsen/LoadCell_3Dprobe/README.md

 ## Acknowledgments

+- Thanks to Gianni (G5) for the idea and the use of his wonderful lab facilities for testing and development
 - Thanks to the HX711 library contributors for providing the backbone of the load cell data reading.
 - Gratitude to the open-source 3D printing community for continuous inspiration and support.